Skip to Content

 It is much cleaner and more comfortable than using your hands, but also just more efficient.
 Do not overlook the importance of having some brushes along!

-TIP: In addition to the basic rockhounding tools, such as a hammer and chisel, rockhounds benefit from also having the following equipment.
-Check out the complete guide in the article below:
+TIP: In addition to the basic rockhounding tools, such as a hammer and chisel, rockhounds also benefit from having the following equipment: Check out the complete guide in the article below:

 Best Shovels, Brushes, Sample Bags & More for Rockhounding